-Frost later called to give me his new address.
+He later called to give me his new address.

 Agent Frost Informed About the Suspicious House

-After my chat with Fred Lennarson, I whipped off an urgent email of my own … to Agent Frost.
+After my chat with Fred Lennarson, I whipped off an urgent email of my own to agent Frost.

-But Frost only wanted to do this in person, never on the phone or by email.
-I recall him saying that the safest way for us to communicate was to talk “in the middle of a field … on a windy day.”
+Mike Frost and I had planned to meet that fall to go through the manuscript for his new book.
+He asked if I could edit it, and I said sure.
+But Frost only wanted to do this in person, not on the phone or by email.
+I recall him saying that the safest way for us to communicate was to be talking in the middle of a field “on a windy day.”

-Frost’s previous book had been edited by Michel Gratton, former Parliamentary reporter — and, later, press secretary to Conservative Prime Minister Brian Mulroney.
+Frost’s previous book had been edited by Michel Gratton, former Parliamentary reporter — and, later, press secretary to Prime Minister Brian Mulroney.